Maine Canoe Symposium June 7-9, 2019

 Chris Faria--Yoga for Paddlers.
 Chris has been teaching yoga at MCS for many years and provides a welcome session to many paddlers after a full day of activities on the shores and waters of Moose Pond.

 Paul Faria--Symposium Organizer, Activities for Children, Master Maine Guide.
 Paul is an ACA certified coastal kayak and stand up paddleboard (SUP) instructor currently teaching paddle sports, GPS, snowshoeing and cross country skiing at LL Bean's Outdoor Discovery School.
 Paul is a Wilderness First Responder and is trained in swift water rescue.
-He has had courses in wilderness education and leadership, surf zone coastal kayak training, wilderness advanced first aid, and basic climbing skills for rescuers.
-He began leading outdoor trips as a Registered Maine Guide in 1999 and has led courses in river canoe, river kayak, coastal kayak and SUP.
-Paul tracks down our MCS evening speakers each year and coordinating activities for kids at MCS.
-His other interests include whitewater kayaking, snowshoeing, nordic and alpine skiing, primitive wilderness living skills, drawing, and sculpture.
-Paul lives in Pittsfield Maine with his wife Chris, daughter Alexandra, grand daughter Gabriela, and their dog Casey, along with several mice who prefer to remain anonymous.
+He has experience in wilderness education and leadership, surf zone coastal kayak, wilderness advanced first aid, and climbing skills for rescuers.
+He began leading outdoor trips as in 1999 and has led courses in river canoe, river kayak, coastal kayak and SUP.
+His other interests include whitewater kayaking, snowshoeing, nordic and alpine skiing and primitive wilderness living skills.

 Gil Gilpatrick--Camping and Canoeing Skills.
 Gil is a Master Maine Guide from Skowhegan, Maine.
 He has spent his life in outdoor Maine.
 For 26 years he was an instructor of Outdoor Resources at the Skowhegan Regional Vocational Center.
 His other major occupation was guiding wilderness canoe trips in northern Maine.
 Gil considers his life, combining these careers, an ideal blend of his love of the outdoors and that of making hand crafted items.
 He has never made any of his gear commercially, rather preferring to make a few items for friends and writing about them for others.
 He takes great pleasure in seeing people make and enjoy the items he has developed and perfected.
 Gil is a prolific writer and, besides writing free-lance articles when time permits, he is a regular columnist for Maine's Northwoods Sporting Journal, a monthly publication about outdoor Maine.
 He is the author of six outdoor-related books, five of which are still in print.
 Gil has been a Master Maine Guide for over 40 years and currently serves on the Guides Advisory Board, the body responsible for testing and licensing of new guides and advising the Commissioner on guide-related matters.
 Gil was the winner of the 2010 Legendary Maine Guide Award.
 Visit Gil's website at www.gilgilpatrick.com.